-Torture, executions and "disappearances" of civilians, deliberate attacks on civilian infrastructure and indiscriminate bombings, genocides and sexualized violence against Yezidi women are only some of the crimes committed by almost all conflict parties in Syria since 2011.
+Torture, executions and "disappearances" of civilians as well as deliberate attacks on civilian infrastructure and indiscriminate bombings, genocides and sexualized violence against Yezidi women are only some of the crimes committed by almost all conflict parties in Syria since 2011.
 Syrian activists have been documenting these crimes in order to one day bring those responsible to justice.

 There is little prospect of accountability on an international level.
 The International Criminal Court is not an option as Syria is not a signatory to its statute and Russia is blocking a referral by the UN Security Council.
 After all, the UN General Assembly established the Independent International Commission of Inquiry on Syria and the "International, Impartial and Independent Mechanism to Assist in the Investigation and Prosecution of those Responsible for the Most Serious Crimes under International Law Committed in the Syrian Arab Republic since March 2011" (IIIM).
 The investigators have been gathering evidence against all parties to the conflict for more than six years.
 The information gathered by the UN-Commission are essential for future legal proceedings in national, regional, or international courts.